Haar-Laplacian for directed graphs: Numerical results

-Figure \ref{fig:denoise_2} displays the results for $p=1$, the other parameters being the same as above.
+Figure \ref{fig:denoise_2} displays the denoising results for $p=1$, the other parameters being the same as above.
 This means that all nodes that are connected have edges with both orientations between them.
-Now the Haar-Laplacian is the best for all considered values of $m$.
+Now HaarD is slightly better than Haar only at high SNR, otherwise their results being practically the same.
+They are both marginally better than the SVD and better than the magnetic Laplacian.
 From both figures it is also visible that, as $\sigma$ grows, the best SNR is obtained for smaller values of $m$.